ActiveTutorial/infinite-craft-server-unofficial/README.md

 ## Troubleshooting

-@activetutorial on Discord dm me and if you get an equal sign thats because I forgot to implement all after ``=``
+@activetutorial on Discord dm me and if you get an equal sign thats because I forgot to implement all after ``=``.
+Also if the mojis are off, thats because Neal doesnt use together.ai for those, nobody knows for shure what and what the promopt is.

 ## License